 Wine and rose makes a very impressive addition to any garden.
 Its colorful foliage of deep burgundy and its flowers wear a rosy pink color.
 The wine & rose flowers appear late in the springtime and add color throughout the summer months.
-This variety with pink blooms grows up to five feet tall.
+This variety (pink Weigela) with pink blooms grows up to five feet tall.

 Eyecatcher hails from a dwarf variety growing only two feet high.
 It features boldly contrasting variegated foliage and stunning deep red flowers appearing in great abundance late in the springtime.